Exclusive: Navy commander says virus-struck aircraft carrier crew 'struggling' after captain's firing - KRDO

 The investigation could be completed as soon as next week.
 Defense Secretary Mark Esper said he isn’t ruling out the possibility that Crozier could be restored to command.

-Currently, 447 of the Roosevelt’s roughly 4,000 crew members, as well as Crozier, have tested positive for the virus.
-Nearly all the crew has been tested, but nearly 800 are still awaiting results.
+As of Saturday afternoon, 550 of the Roosevelt’s roughly 4,000 crew members, as well as Crozier, had tested positive for the virus, according to a statement from the Navy.
+Nearly all of the crew has been tested, and 3,696 of them have now been moved ashore.

 Merz said it is clear from the “heartfelt” departure videos that Crozier meant a lot to the crew.
 But his own reaction when he saw them was worry about how an event with no social distancing was allowed to happen.

-Note: This story has been updated with the number of sailors who tested positive for Covid-19, according to the US Navy.